soumikbhatta/Soumikbhatta/README.md

 <br>

 ### I am Soumik Bhatta
-- A Full-Stack Developer & Open Source enthusiast.
+- A Full-Stack Developer & Cybersecurity enthusiast.
 - A Final Year Computer Science and Engineering Undergraduate Student.
 - Currently working on some of my cool side projects based on Web Development and Blockchain.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.